 Appeal for More Financial Aid

-It’s important to understand, however, that most financial aid awards are not going to be as large as families had hoped.
+It’s also important to understand that most financial aid awards are not going to be as large as families hope.
 That’s because there are only a few dozen institutions that promise to meet the student’s full demonstrated financial need.

-Rather than rejecting students outright, some institutions will practice what’s called admit-deny.
-Colleges will accept some low-income applicants, but give them such poor financial aid packages that admission officers know that students won’t be able to attend without ruining their finances.
+Rather than rejecting students outright, some institutions will practice admit-deny.
+Colleges will accept some low-income applicants, but give them such poor financial aid packages that admission officers know that students won’t be able to attend.

 Compare Colleges Based on the Net Price

 To figure out what the college will really cost the family, calculate the net price.
-The net price is the amount that remains after you subject just gift aid (as opposed to the entire financial aid package) from the cost of attendance.
-Gift aid includes scholarships, grants and other money that does not need to be earned or repaid.
+The net price is the amount that remains after you subtract gift aid from the cost of attendance.
+Gift aid includes scholarships, grants and other money that does not need to be repaid.

 Check Financial Aid Practices

-Once you are equipped with the appropriate EFC figures, you should research what kind of awards a specific college typically provides.
+Once you are equipped with the appropriate EFC figures, you should research what kind of awards a specific school provides.
 Taking this step will help you assess the chances of a successful appeal.

-The College Board provides an excellent source for this research.
+The College Board provides an excellent resource for this research.
 You can call up the financial aid statistics of any institution by following these steps:

-- In the upper corner of the page that contains the aid statistics, look to see what percentage of financial need the institution typically provides.
-Also check the average need-based aid award.
+- In the upper corner of the page that contains aid statistics, see what percentage of financial need the institution typically provides

-- Families seeking more merit aid, should check out what the average merit scholarship (referred to on the site as non-need-based aid) is.
+- Families seeking more merit aid should find the average merit scholarship (non-need-based aid)

-Consequently, you’ll want to compare your academic statistics with the most recent figures available for a previous freshmen class.
-You can find these kinds of figures using the Cappex Scattergram.
+You’ll also want to compare your academic statistics with the most recent figures available for a previous freshmen class.

 Lynn O’Shaughnessy is a best-selling author, speaker and journalist.
 Her book, The College Solution: A Guide for Everyone Looking for the Right School at the Right Price, is available on Amazon.com.